N3XT191/mensa-menus/README.md

 It will show the Dinner Menus after 14:00 (your system time) and next day's lunch after 21:00.

+## Known bugs

+There are still some bugs for certain edge cases around weekend times.
+Will (might) be fixed in the next few days...

 ## Customization

 Open the file `menus` in your favourite text editor.